Series: Temperance Brennan #14

 Rating: 4 out of 5 stars

-After reading three lovely works of literature I was more than ready to dive into the latest Temperance Brennan mystery.
+After reading three lovely works of literature in a row I was more than ready to dive into the latest Temperance Brennan mystery.
 I really do enjoy this series and have since reading the first book in 1998.
 I find Kathy Reichs' "bare bones" descriptions of things to suit me well.
 Flash and Bones was a very quick (a few hours) read, and, as usual, reaching her suspenseful chapter endings sent me directly to the next.
 Unlike the Temperance Brennan in the television series, the older Tempe in the books is no slouch when it comes to pop culture references.
 Although she doesn't know much about NASCAR, which plays a rather large part in this book, other characters in-the-know explain it succinctly to her.
 Not being a NASCAR follower myself I appreciated the abbreviated explanations (education) greatly.
 She references music, books, movies, and technology by name, which alludes to her awareness of a world outside of her work.
-I very much enjoy Temperance's internal (often snide) comebacks, and the way she works through questions and case evidence to put the pieces into place.
-There are some light moments introduced into the story by Tempe's soon-to-be ex-husband's new fiancee.
+I very much enjoy Temperance's internal (often snide) comebacks and the way she works through questions and case evidence to put the pieces into place.
+There are some light moments introduced into the story by Tempe's soon-to-be ex-husband's new fiance.
 Andrew Ryan and Tempe have only minimal contact via phone and email in this book.
 However, a rather hunky ex-cop seems to have revved Tempe's engine and caused her heart to go flip-flop.
 Wonder what's going to happen there.
 I can't wait to find out!